AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 ### AWS IoT Core (MQTT Broker) and MQTT client

-In this section we will setup an AWS IoT Core service and connect it to the MQTT client in the Axis Strobe Siren.
+In this section we will setup AWS IoT Core and connect it to the MQTT client in the Axis Strobe Siren.

 ![AWS IoT Core](assets/aws-iot-core.png)

-**Setup an IoT Core thing**
+#### Setup an AWS IoT Core thing

 1. Sign in to the [AWS Console](https://aws.amazon.com/console/) and search for **IoT Core**.
 2. Go to **Manage** > **All devices** > **Things** and click **Create things**.